Loc7/4K-AutoZoom/README.md

 Changelog

+V1.6, 23.05.24
+- Added keyboard shortcut CTRL + UP to toggle between 150% and 100% zoom manually (intended mainly for FHD windows)

+V1.5, 21.05.24
+- Removed CSS width/height from popup iframe to prevent clipping on some websites

 V1.4, 21.05.24
 - Refactored code to fully use the Chrome message runtime
 - Refactored code to trigger popup only on true window width resize events